The Empire Strikes Back (novel)

 The Empire Strikes Back is a science-fiction novelization written by Donald F. Glut and first published by Del Rey.
-It is based on the screenplay to the film of the same name by Leigh Brackett and Lawrence Kasdan.
+It is based on the screenplay to the film of the same name by Leigh Brackett and Lawrence Kasdan from story by George Lucas.
 Along with the film, it introduces new characters, most notably Lando Calrissian and Boba Fett (though Fett had been seen in the earlier low-canon Star Wars Holiday Special, which was made completely apocryphal in 2014).

 The novelization was released on April 12, 1980, over one month before the film's theatrical release on May 21.
 It was originally released in two forms; a standard edition and a special Young Readers' Edition that was condensed into 150 pages.
 Initial printings of both versions contained 8 pages of color photographs in the middle of the book.

 Development

 The book was written by Donald F. Glut, who had been originally asked to write the novelization of Star Wars, but Glut turned down the offer because he wouldn't get paid very much and it would be credited to George Lucas.
 Glut had a much more negative experience while writing the novel than Alan Dean Foster did when Foster wrote the novelization of Star Wars, as information about the film's production was segmented inside of Lucasfilm.
 On one occasion he asked a Lucasfilm employee if a production sketch depicted Yoda, and the employee replied "Don't tell me!
 I don't want to know."
 In addition, Glut did not have access to film footage while writing the book, so his portrayal of Han Solo was more in line with what was portrayed in Star Wars rather than The Empire Strikes Back.
 Glut did not give additional insight into the film's characters or events, a fact that can be traced to the paranoia of the film's producers.